Blosc/c-blosc2/ROADMAP.md

 Actions to be done
 ------------------

-* Sparse storage support for super-chunks.
-This means that each chunk will be stored in a separate file, and the metadata will be stored on its own files too.
-This would be the counterpart of in-memory super-chunk, and will allow for more efficient updates than in frames.
+* Support for network storage.
+Sparse storage already supports disk I/O, but it could be nice to expand this support to network I/O (using S3, HDFS or others).
+We need to consider which backends are more useful for users, and also that the implementation should be feasible (read: reasonably simple) for a C library as C-Blosc2.

 * Plugin capabilities for allowing users to add more filters and codecs.
 There should also be a plugin register capability so that the info about the new filters and codecs can be persistent and propagated to different machines.